jeremiah-c-leary/vhdl-style-guide/docs/configuring_whitespace_after_comment_rules.rst

 .. |patterns_description| replace::
-   A list of patterns to insert whitespace after comment characters :code:`--`. each pattern must start with :code:`--` and there is not restriction on length.
+   A list of patterns to insert whitespace after comment characters :code:`--`.
+   Each pattern must start with :code:`--` and there is not restriction on length.
    Patterns not starting with :code:`--` will be ignored.

 +--------------------------+-----------------------+--------------------------+